 You will likely get a delay between sound and picture.

-You could certainly try it, and you may be able to live with the results, but if you want excellent audio from your television, you will be much better at buying a Sonos soundbar speaker designed for the job.
+You could try it, and you may be able to live with the results.
+But if you want excellent audio from your television, you should buy a Sonos soundbar speaker designed for the job.

 The compact Sonos Ray soundbar is relatively cheap and will perform much better than a Bluetooth speaker for TV sound.

 The range of Sonos wireless subwoofers are for connecting to existing speakers for additional bass in a home theater or music system.